zhenliatbrown/MESO-DPD_LAMMPS/doc/src/fix_pimdb.rst

 the potential is the one developed by Feldman and Hirshberg, which scales like :math:`N^2+PN` :ref:`(Feldman) <Feldman>`.
 The forces are calculated as weighted averages over the representative permutations, through an algorithm that scales the same as the one for the potential calculation, :math:`N^2+PN` :ref:`(Feldman) <Feldman>`.
-The algorithm employs the minimum image convention to approximate the bosonic periodic boundary conditions.
-An elaborate discussion of the validity of the approximation is available in :ref:`(Higer) <HigerFeldman>`.
+The minimum-image convention is employed on the springs to account for periodic boundary conditions; an elaborate discussion of the validity of the approximation is available in :ref:`(Higer) <HigerFeldman>`.

 Restart, fix_modify, output, run start/stop, minimize info
 """""""""""""""""""""""""""""""""""""""""""""""""""""""""""